Concept of introverted space: is extroverted, multidimensional space an illusion?: Introverted versus extroverted view of space

 The introverted view is different; here, space, if you will, separates and connects particles (Figure~\ref{Billiard}, right).
 I call this view `introverted' because it considers that space lies \textit{between} particles.
 The space inside a building, which is mostly called `room' in this context, is surrounded by walls and floors.
 Walls and floors are 2D objects in a 3D world; these objects do not exist as elementary entities in physics.
 Particles---leptons or quarks---are zero-dimensional, meaning they are so small that no extension in any direction can be attributed to them, they are point like.
 Therefore, introverted space lying in-between the particles has to be one-dimensional (1D): there is no other choice.
 Particles may then be represented as the vertices, or nodes, of a network structure.
 The connections---the edges of the network---can be seen as `spaces,' and they are each defined by the distance between the two particles that they connect.

 Here, we must take a moment to reflect: what does `distance' mean?
 It is first of all a scalar value that is assigned to the relation between exactly two objects.
 The distance is small if the objects are close to each other, and it is large if they are not close.
 Considering `not close' in contrast to `close,' let us say that they have less to do with each other, that they interact less.
 We may measure the distance by a length in $[\mathrm{m}]$ or by a time to transfer action in $[\mathrm{s}]$.
 We may also measure it according to the strength of interaction: by the binding energy between two particles in $[\mathrm{J}]$.
-We will define distance between two particles by an energy!\footnote {Particles are usually associated by a positive energy of their rest mass.
-Distance, space between particles, usually is not considered as an energetic state, although Newtons physics clearly draws this connection.
-I show that it has a negative energy, the energy of space.
-See section \ref{energy_density}}
+We will {\blue in the following} understand the interrelation of two particles being related to an energy! \footnote {Particles are usually associated by a positive energy of their rest mass.
+Distance, space between particles, commonly, is not considered as an energetic state, although Newtons physics clearly draws this connection.
+I show that space has a negative energy, the energy of space, see section \ref{energy_density}}

 The quantum-phase-field concept, as reviewed in this essay, describes mass and space as a network of energetic states.
-It is published in \cite{Steinbach-QPF,Steinbach-Soliton}, and a common version can be found in Chapter~8 of \cite{Lectures}.
+It is published in \cite{Steinbach_QPF,Steinbach_Soliton}, and a common version can be found in Chapter~8 of \cite{Lectures}.